1. Save water. Don't wash the dishes

-If you're keen to avoid supermarkets and after organic, planet-friendly food, then veg box deliveries will be right up your street.
+If you're keen to avoid supermarkets and are after organic, planet-friendly food, then veg box deliveries will be right up your street.

 Ordering an organic veg box helps keep our pollinators safe from chemicals.
 It also invites less plastic waste into your home, and can help cut down on separate car journeys – reducing your carbon emissions.

-6. Plant trees
+6. Green our world.
+Plant trees

 7. Clean the air.
 Get a cheap ride